tray-labs/laravel-influxdb/README.md

 }
 ```

-* Add this line to yours config/app.php
+* Add this lines to yours config/app.php

 ```
 'providers' => [